Liouville type theorems for elliptic equations with Dirichlet conditions in exterior domains: Proof of Theorem

 \subsection{The critical order case $\alpha=n=2$}

 In the critical order case, the Green's function in the equivalent integral equations \eqref{IEe} takes the form:

 and $G_{2}(x,y):=0$ if $x$ or $y\in\mathbb{R}^{2}\setminus \Omega_{1}$.

-Next, we will apply the method of scaling spheres to show the following lower bound estimate of positive solution $u$ for $|x|$ large, which will contradict with the integral equations \eqref{IEe} through a ``Bootstrap" iteration procedure. \begin{thm} Assume $\alpha=n=2$, $f(x,u)$ is subcritical and satisfies assumptions $(\mathbf{f_{1}})$, $(\mathbf{f_{2}})$ and $(\mathbf{f_{3}})$.
+Next, we will apply the method of scaling spheres to show the following lower bound estimate of positive solution $u$ for $|x|$ large, which will contradict with the integral equations \eqref{IEe}. \begin{thm} Assume $\alpha=n=2$, $f(x,u)$ is subcritical and satisfies assumptions $(\mathbf{f_{1}})$, $(\mathbf{f_{2}})$ and $(\mathbf{f_{3}})$.
 Suppose $u$ is a positive solution to integral equations \eqref{IEe}, then it satisfies the following lower bound estimate:

 \end{thm} \begin{proof} Given any $\lambda>1$, we define the Kelvin transform of $u$ centered at $0$ by

 for arbitrary $x\in\{x\in\overline{\Omega_{1}}\,|\,1\leq|x|\leq\lambda^{2}\}$.

 Now, we will carry out the process of scaling spheres in $\Omega_{1}$ with respect to the origin $0\in\mathbb{R}^{n}$.